 This 9.4-mile hike visits a spectacular pair of lakes high above Mineral King Valley.

-This 2.5-mile hike descends a bridge over the East Fork Kaweah River.
-Beyond is East Fork Sequoia Grove more Mineral King backcountry.
+This wooded 3-mile hike descends to a bridge spanning the East Fork of Kaweah River.
+Adventurous hikers can continue on to East Fork Sequoia Grove and more Mineral King backcountry.

 Explore other destinations in Sequoia National Park and the rest of the range.